lukasthoms/git-todo-ios-0615-public/README.md

 files in the current directory including hidden files, you should see both "README.md" and a directory called ".git".
-The dot preceding the directory name tells your operating system that it is a hidden file, which is why we gave the "-a" option to ls.
+The dot preceding the directory name tells your operating system that it is a hidden file, which is why you gave the "-a" option to ls.
 Everything that makes your git repository a git repository is in this directory!
-This means that if we were to delete the .git directory then this directory would not longer be a git repository.
+This means that if you were to delete the ".git" directory then this directory would not longer be a git repository.

-Now we have to tell git which files we would like to keep track of.
+Now you have to tell git which files you would like to keep track of.

 Let's first run: